wonmor/NoNameError/README.md

 ## 3.8 Sources of the Data We Collected

-- **Centers for Disease Control and Prevention**: https://www.cdc.gov/obesity/data/prevalence-maps.html
+- **Centers for Disease Control and Prevention (CDC)**: https://www.cdc.gov/obesity/data/prevalence-maps.html
 - Published in 2022

 ---